AselKitulagoda/StencilHPC/README.md

 ## MPI Advice

-For the MPI assignment you'll want to start running stencil over multiple cores and over multiple nodes.
+You'll want to start running stencil over multiple cores and over multiple nodes.
 To do this on BCp4 you need to change the parameters at the top of the `stencil.job` job file as follows: